mlwilkerson/graphql-subscriptions-spike/graphql-subscriptions-rails/README.md

 # Redis server

-Start a Redis server on port 6379: `docker run --name graphql-subscriptions-redis -d redis`
+Start a Redis 3.x server on port 6379: `docker run --name graphql-subscriptions-redis -d redis:3`.
+Note that as of Rails 5.1.4, only Redis 3.x will work; Redis 4.x will not work.

 You should see the following using `docker ps -a`: